UniversalDependencies/docs/_hyw/index.md

 ## Tokenization and Word Segmentation

 * Words are generally delimited by whitespace or punctuation.
 * Words, containing “infixed” punctuation (e.g. question, exclamation, emphasis and Armenian abbreviation marks), as in *ինչո՞ւ = ինչու + ՞* “why?”, are treated as multi-word tokens and segmented to individual syntactic words.
-For more details, see [tokenization](tokenization.html).

 ## Morphology